Michael Duane Zack III: Death row and execution

 After he was given the death penalty for the murder of Ravonne Smith, Zack appealed all the way to the Florida Supreme Court, which dismissed his final plea on January 6, 2000, therefore finalizing his death sentence.
 In July 2005, Zack was one of the five death row inmates who appealed to the Florida Supreme Court to vacate their death sentences, but Zack and three of the other four lost their appeals, while the fifth man Donny Crook was re-sentenced to life without parole after the Supreme Court agreed to overturn the death sentence by finding that his mental condition was overlooked by the judge during his sentencing for a 1996 murder case.
 In October 2005, Zack's second appeal to vacate his death sentence was dismissed.
 Another appeal from Zack was dismissed in 2017.
 Amnesty International, an international human rights group, appealed for the Florida state authorities to not execute Zack based on his mental problems and commute his death sentence to life imprisonment.

 During his time on death row, Zack met his wife while in prison and he married her; he also took up reading and writing, and made several pen-pals out of people from outside the prison.

 On August 17, 2023, Florida Governor Ron DeSantis signed the death warrant of Michael Zack, scheduling him to be executed on October 3, 2023, via lethal injection.
 Zack's death warrant came two weeks after the execution of serial killer James Phillip Barnes, and Zack was the sixth death row inmate from Florida to have his execution scheduled in the year 2023.

 After the announcement of Zack's execution date, his lawyers mounted a final round of appeals, asking the courts to reconsider the decision to put Zack to death on the grounds that fetal alcohol syndrome should exempt him from the death sentence, which was prohibited for offenders with mental or intellectual disability.
-In response, the prosecution brought up the Marsy's Law, a law pertaining to the victims' rights, to argue that the victims had rights to be free from unreasonable delay and prompt finality in the legal process, and rebutted the defence's arguments about fetal alcohol syndrome, stating that the law of prohibiting executions of mentally-disablsed offenders did not apply for fetal alcohol syndrome cases.
+In response, the prosecution brought up the Marsy's Law, a law pertaining to the victims' rights, to argue that the victims had rights to be free from unreasonable delay and prompt finality in the legal process, and rebutted the defence's arguments about fetal alcohol syndrome, stating that the law of prohibiting executions of mentally-disabled offenders did not apply for fetal alcohol syndrome cases.
 On September 21, 2023, the Florida Supreme Court rejected the appeal.

 Despite this, Zack's lawyers remained undeterred and filed another series of appeals for Zack's execution to be staved off due to fetal alcohol syndrome, and the state continued to urge the courts to have Zack executed.
 On October 2, 2023, the eve of his execution, the Florida Supreme Court once again rejected Zack's appeal.
 Amnesty International, an international human rights group, appealed for DeSantis to spare Zack's life and urged that his death sentence should be commuted to life imprisonment based on the tragic childhood and the psychiatric disorders that plagued his life.